streamr-dev/network/README.md

 streamr subscribe 7wa7APtlTq6EC5iTCBy6dw | streamr publish --stg <streamId> --privateKey <key>
 ```

-## Contributing
-See issues, especially those tagged with "help wanted".
-We welcome pull requests and issues.

-## Developing
+## Develop
 This project is a thin wrapper around [streamr-client-javascript](https://github.com/streamr-dev/streamr-client-javascript),
 which does the heavy lifting, while this project concentrates on CLI concerns: parsing and
 passing arguments, stdin/stdout, errors, and so forth.

-### Releasing to NPM
+### Release
 ```
 npm publish --access=public
 ```

+## Contribute
+See issues, especially those tagged with "help wanted".
+We welcome pull requests and issues.